-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 This is an important question for Shivade.

-Allegations have been floating around that Peter had also done a recce of the Pen area some months before the alleged murder, as a side trip, when the former Star CEO had visited Lavasa, near Lonvala.
+Allegations have been floating around that Peter had also conducted a recce of the Pen area some months before the alleged murder when he had visited Lavasa, near Lonvala.

 Shivade: "Have you visited Lonavla before?"